iomesh/docs/docs/cluster-operations/manage-license.md

 sidebar_label: Manage License
 ---

-IOMesh currently provides **Community** and **Enterprise** editions, which are slightly different in the maximum number of worker nodes and business support.
-See [the IOMesh official website](https://www.iomesh.com/spec) for details.
+IOMesh currently offers two editions: Community and Enterprise.
+They differ in the maximum number of worker nodes and level of business support provided.
+You can find more information on IOMesh official website at https://www.iomesh.com/spec.

 ## View License Information